scalacenter/scala-advent-of-code/docs/puzzles/day8.md

 4 encoded digits `plaintext`.

-Then for each problem, we can then create the substitution map by applying `substitutions` to `cipher`, then we can then use the substitution map on each encoded digit of `plaintext` to convert it to a `Digit`.
+Then for each problem, we can then create the substitution map by applying `substitutions` to `cipher`, then we can use the substitution map on each encoded digit of `plaintext` to convert it to a `Digit`.

 We are then left with `solutions`, which is a list of decoded displays, where each display is a `Seq[Digit]`.